 How to Get Rid of Mice in The Garage – 9 Step Guide

 Here is the 9 step process if you want to know how to get rid of mice in the garage.

 The key message here is that it takes time, and some excellent notes (taken in steps 1 and 2) to get rid of mice in your garage!
 You should not expect to have a mouse free garage straight away.

 Before you begin, you should always be protected when entering an enclosed environment where mice have been.
 At a minimum, I have a respirator on.
 It stops any poop and urine particles from getting into my lungs.
 I’ll also have some strong gloves and some protection for my feet.

 Ensure that your clothes are washed when you have finished too.

 Identify Entry Points

 The first thing you need to do is figure out how the mice are getting into your garage.
-Make a note of each valid entry point, because you will be sealing it up further along in the process.
+Please note each valid entry point because you will be sealing it up further along in the process.